Modern Treasury and Paxos Make It Easier for Businesses to Move Money with Stablecoins.Learn more →

 3. Multi-Currency Wallets

 Customers and partners have the same rapid response expectations for their wallets, even with added complexity of multi-currency (e.g., stablecoins or foreign currency).
-This means balances need to be tracked separately, with FX conversions as a snapshot for total wallet balance calculations.
+This means balances need to be tracked for each currency separately, with FX conversions as a snapshot for total wallet balance calculations.

 Strategies to Address These Challenges